jaswu51/DigitalTwin_Sim2Real_Notes/README.md

 * try to speed up the nerf process, like **real-time nerf** or **instant nerf**, to make it useful in daily life

 ### timeline
-Mid August -- report submitting deadline
+mid August -- report submitting deadline

-Early September -- Master thesis defense
+early September -- master thesis defense

 # DigitalTwin_StudyNotes